gadirom/Art-in-Swift/MetalBuilder_Particles_Vision.swiftpm/README.md

    <img src="../GIFs/Particles_Vision.gif" alt="GIF"/>
 </p>

-This is a little app that you can open in Swift Playgrounds on an iPad.
+This is a little app that you can open in Swift Playgrounds on an iPad/Mac.

 The particles moving being aware of the human figure captured by the camera.
 When a particle attain a certain speed it produces sound and is colored in white.
 Also, the position of hands changes parameters of the simulation.